 LinkedIn

-This business networking channel tends to be less used by charities, but it can be a good place to engage with potential donors and charity peers.
+This business networking channel is less commonly used by charities, but it can be a good place to engage with potential donors and peers in the charity sector.
 It can be especially powerful if employees and volunteers post with referrals to their charity.

-If you are not familiar with the social media site that you want to use for your group, we recommend setting up a personal account on your chosen platform to get to grips with it and to see how others are using it first.
+If you are not familiar with the social media site you want to use for your group, we recommend setting up a personal account on your chosen platform to get to grips with it and see how others use it first.

 3. Content: What to Post Online